rdonn70/RIBS/README.md

 Season Mode is currently not being developed.
 It is a planned feature, yet is available on the home menu as a placeholder.
 This mode will allow for the simulation of many games, each having an impact on the other and the overall ranking of the team in their respective league.
 This mode has a bundle of planned features including player trades, contract lengths and player skills being age-dependent.

 ## Download/Installation
 Currently, this program can only be ran on Windows machines (I compile the program using pyinstaller, which doesn't allow for cross-compliation).
 This may change in the future once there is a fully-working program.
-Simply download and run the latest version of this program.
+The latest version to download is RIBS v0.0.0 available on this GitHub page.